Science and technology in Morocco: Islamic World Academy of Sciences

-Morocco is a member of the Organisation of the Islamic Conference.
-In 1986, a handful of scientists persuaded the OIC and others in the developing world to create the Islamic World Academy of Sciences, which is headquartered in Amman, Jordan.
+Morocco is a member of the Organisation of the Islamic Conference (OIC).
+In 1986, a handful of scientists persuaded the OIC and others in the developing world to create the Islamic World Academy of Sciences (IAS), headquartered in Amman, Jordan.
 This independent, apolitical, non-governmental organization receives seed funding from Jordan and raises funds for its activities from the OIC and other international bodies, including United Nations agencies.
-The Islamic World Academy of Sciences combines three functions:
+The IAS combines three functions: